pjaskulski/kursnbp/docs/index.md

     Flags for commands:
       table:
-        -t --table    Table type: A, B or C, default: A -d --date     Date in the format: 'YYYY-MM-DD', or a range of dates in the format: 'YYYY-MM-DD:YYYY-MM-DD' or 'today' (rate for today) or 'current' - current table / rate (last published) default: current
+        -t --table    Table type: A, B or C, default: A -d --date     Date in the format: 'YYYY-MM-DD' (ISO 8601 standard), or a range of dates in the format:
+                      'YYYY-MM-DD:YYYY-MM-DD' or 'today' (rate for today)
+                      or 'current' - current table / rate (last published),
+                      default: current
         -l --last     As an alternative to --date, the last <n> tables/rates can be retrieved e.g. -l = 5, default: 0 -o --output   Output format: table (formatted text table),